dkilmer/java-sandbox/README.md

 This is just a place to put code to try things out and to share ideas back and forth.
 It has a very simple [Hello World](src/main/java/org.example.sandbox/Hello.java) example that reads a text file and picks a random item from it.

+To run the Hello example from IntelliJ IDEA, look for `Hello.java` in the Project tree on the left, right click `Hello.java` and choose `Run 'Hello.main()'` from the popup menu.
+Alternatively, open up `Hello.java`, then choose `Run 'Hello'` from the `Run` main menu at the top.

 The project uses [Apache Maven](http://maven.apache.org/) as its build/dependecy system.
 Maven uses a file called [pom.xml](pom.xml) to define how to build the project.
 If you look at the [pom.xml](pom.xml) file in this folder, you'll see the list of libraries the project will download and compile with.
 The ones I included are:

 * JSoup - a library for parsing web pages